open-lms-open-source/content-access-s3/docs/07-directory-format-backups.md

 # Directory Format Database Backups

-Blackboard Open LMS Enterprise databases have grown significantly over the years and the amount of time required to restore a plain format backup has become problematic.
-The Blackboard Open LMS Enterprise team regularly restores production backups to the staging environment, and several clients download their database backups and restore them every day.
+Open LMS Enterprise databases have grown significantly over the years and the amount of time required to restore a plain format backup has become problematic.
+The Open LMS Enterprise team regularly restores production backups to the staging environment, and several clients download their database backups and restore them every day.
 Both of these can benefit from faster restore times than plain format backups can provide.

 To address this, "directory format" backups were introduced.
 These are a directory containing one file for each table and blob in the database plus a